btskinner/rworkshop/_modules/modeling.md

 Using categorical variables or factors
 --------------------------------------

-It’s not necessary to preconstruct dummy variables if you want to use a categorical variable in your model.
-Insead you can use the categorical variable wrapped in the `factor()` function.
+It’s not necessary to pre-construct dummy variables if you want to use a categorical variable in your model.
+Instead you can use the categorical variable wrapped in the `factor()` function.
 This tells R that the underlying variable shouldn’t be treated as a continuous value, but should be discrete groups.
 R will make the dummy variables on the fly